⏳ 15 min read · Last updated: May 2026

 The journey starts the moment you unpack your groceries.
 Your first goal is waking up the dormant roots.
 The scallions have likely spent days in a dark, cold refrigerator truck.
 They need warmth and hydration to restart their growth cycle.

 Do not rush to add fertilizer during this phase.
 The plant has enough stored energy in the white stem to push out its first set of leaves.
 Introducing salts too early will shock the system and cause the delicate roots to shrivel.
 Plain, room-temperature tap water works well.
+If you are unsure whether your local tap water is suitable for hydroponics, the guide on using tap water for hydroponics explains what to check before you start.

 🔪 How To Cut Your Store-Bought Onions